 Progress continued.
 Companies like TimberTech® and Fiberon® (and later, Trex) introduced random dark streaks to mimic the varying colors of real wood.
 This is the Third Generation of synthetic decking, and it looks more like real wood.
 What do you think?

 Ok, I cheated.
+Only the first two are synthetic.
 That last one is real wood.

 Overall, the manufactured synthetics are more expensive than wood.
 Oh, there are some exceptions — a few exotic woods, like Ipe, cost more than older, second generation synthetics.
 True wood lovers will always prefer the genuine original, and they are willing to pay the cost of yearly treatments.
 But, if you like the looks of the new synthetics, the tradeoff disappears.
 You can have Good Looks and Low Maintenance.

-A final thought: How about a low maintenance wood deck?
+A final thought: How about a low maintenance deck made of wood?
 If this seems impossible, check out Low Maintenance Wood for your Deck.